SysBioChalmers/Human-GEM-guide/README.md

 ```

 ### Editing the guide
+**Do not directly edit any files in the top-level `docs/` directory.
+Such edits will be overwritten!**

 To preview changes to the guide before re-building the site, run the serve command from within the `mkdocs/` directory:
 ```
 mkdocs serve